The robots meta tag and X-Robots-Tag made clear

 Adding a page to robots.txt instead of using noindex

-So, if you don’t want your page indexed, it is recommended to allow it in robots.txt file and use a noindex directive.
+So, if you don’t want your page indexed, it is recommended to allow it in the robots.txt file and use a noindex directive.
 On the other hand, if your goal is to prevent search bots from visiting your page during website crawling, then disallow it in the robots.txt file.

 Using robots directives in the robots.txt file